cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 - **Future-Proofing:** Gen AI’s adaptability and scalability prepare the procurement department for evolving challenges and growth.
 - **Boosting Employee Morale:** By automating routine tasks, employees can focus on more strategic initiatives, improving job satisfaction and productivity.

+## Trade-Offs: What We Intentionally Did NOT Do

+Every decision to build something requires an equally clear decision about what NOT to build.
+Here are the trade-offs I consciously accepted to manage risk and maximize learning velocity:

+**1. Did Not Pursue Full Automation**
+- **Why:** Contract decisions carry legal and financial consequences that require human judgment.
+Automating retrieval without automating interpretation preserved trust while reducing workload.
+- **Impact:** Longer workflows than a fully automated system, but significantly lower risk of consequential errors.

+**2. Did Not Optimize for Recall in Early Iterations**
+- **Why:** Prioritized precision over recall to avoid surfacing incorrect or irrelevant contracts.
+A missed result is recoverable; a wrong result erodes trust permanently.
+- **Impact:** Some edge-case queries returned "no confident answer," requiring manual fallback.
+This was acceptable during pilot phase.

+**3. Did Not Use the Most Advanced LLM**
+- **Why:** GPT-4 would have provided better reasoning, but latency, cost, and stability concerns led us to start with GPT-3.5-turbo for retrieval tasks.
+- **Impact:** Slightly lower answer quality, but faster response times and predictable costs during validation.

+**4. Did Not Integrate SI+ in the Initial Pilot**
+- **Why:** SI+ data was fragmented, lacked clear ownership, and had inconsistent structure.
+Including it would have introduced uncontrollable variability into the PoV.
+- **Impact:** Limited scope, but clean validation of the RAG approach with VGS data.

+**5. Did Not Build Custom Embedding Models**
+- **Why:** Off-the-shelf embeddings (OpenAI, Cohere) were sufficient for contract retrieval.
+Custom models would have delayed launch by months with marginal accuracy gains.
+- **Impact:** Dependency on third-party APIs, but faster time-to-value.

+**6. Did Not Cover All Edge Cases Initially**
+- **Why:** Edge cases (multilingual contracts, scanned PDFs, handwritten amendments) represented <5% of queries but would have consumed 40%+ of engineering effort.
+- **Impact:** Explicit "unsupported query" messages for edge cases, with manual escalation paths.

+These trade-offs were not technical limitations — they were deliberate risk management decisions that allowed us to validate the core value proposition without overbuilding.

+---

 ## Roadmap & Non-Goals

 To keep scope tight and learning fast, we deferred adjacent use cases: